About She Bop

 Jeneen has years of experience in customer service which is reflected in She Bop’s informed, personalized style of interacting with our shoppers.
 A studied artist in both ceramic sculpture and intaglio printmaking, Jeneen uses her strong ties to Portland’s creative community to source many of our local products like a collection of ceramic dildos by Porcelain Pleasures, handmade toy bags by Appetite, DIY penis-cloning kits by Empire Labs and bondage rope hand-dyed by Boss Bondage.
 Jeneen's inter-artist relationships and eye for aesthetics keeps She Bop stocked with beautiful, locally-made items purchased from people we know by name.

 A.J. (aka Amory Jane) received a Master's Degree from Lewis & Clark College where she studied psychology, couples counseling, sex therapy, and LGBTQI studies.
 She is now an emerging blog writer and relationship coach who specializes in working with polyamorous individuals and couples in open relationships.
-When she’s not behind the She Bop counter, you can find her hosting Portland trivia nights like She Bop sponsored Sex Trivia or teaching workshops such as Unpacking the Gender Box, Sex Ed for Teens, Ethical Non-Monogamy and She Bop’s very own The Joys of Toys, a sex toys 101 class held regularly here in the shop.
+When she/s not behind the She Bop counter, you can find her telling stories on stage with The Mystery Box Show, hosting events for the Portland poly community, or teaching workshops such as Beyond Monogamy, Sex Ed for Teens, Back That Ass Up: Anal Sex 101, and She Bop’s very own The Joys of Toys, an introduction to sex toys class held regularly here in the shop.

-Alyssa, in between sips of coffee, manages She Bop's blog, social media outlets, and puts together She Bop's monthly newsletter.
+Alyssa, in between sips of coffee and shifts on the floor at She Bop, manages She Bop's blog, social media outlets, and puts together She Bop's monthly newsletter.
 In college, she wheedled her professors into letting her write research papers on sex toys and feminist porn, and even produced a low-budget sex ed video.
 After earning her BA in English, she promptly translated her knack for writing about Chaucer into writing about sex toys.
 Her other great joys include web design, cats, singing, trying new recipes, and bad reality TV shows.
 She also writes for Tristan Taormino's blog on non-monogamy, Opening Up.

 Location and Hours